 Take charge in a fast-evolving healthcare field

-Healthcare Administration is a rapidly growing profession.
+Health care administration is a rapidly growing profession.
 According to the Bureau of Labor Statistics, jobs in this field are expected to grow 23 percent between 2012 and 2022, much faster than the average for all occupations1.
-Healthcare administrators must be ready to handle ongoing developments in the field.
-The online Master’s in Healthcare Administration offers the knowledge and skills needed to ascend to and succeed in a variety of upper-level positions.
+Health care administrators must be ready to handle ongoing developments in the field.
+The online Master's in Health Care Administration degree offers the knowledge and skills needed to ascend to and succeed in a variety of upper-level positions.

 The progressive curriculum of the online Master of Science in Health Care Administration is focused on accelerating students' learning through applied study of actual cases, relevant projects, lively discussion, and interactive learning forums.
 Students study the use of new technologies to manage and improve operations, ethics and legal issues in the field, and a range of issues related to gerontology, including long-term care policies and cultural attitudes toward the elderly.

-The program offers four specializations covering the specific administrative needs of various types of health care organizations.
+The program offers five specializations covering the specific administrative needs of various types of health care organizations.

 Students explore financial management, the development and implementation of IT systems, and leadership practices for administrators of hospitals and other acute care facilities.

 Coursework covers tools, concepts, and methods of organizational development and organizational leadership for students interested in working for government, corporate, insurance, or research companies and agencies in the health care field.

 This emphasis focuses on effective management practices related to planning, staffing, quality improvement, and other administrative areas, as well as tools and principles of financial management.